mnushin102/Semester-Project/README.md

 # Our selected topic is computer networking

-# Our project should encompass software developmentm meticulous experimentation, and through analysis of outcomes.
+# Our project should encompass software development, meticulous experimentation, and through analysis of outcomes.

 # If this is possible, we need to steer clear of naturally-distribution challenges; we must aim for something that presents a substantial complexity.